Groumy/Groumy.github.io/_drafts/tbh-switch.md

 After some searching I stumbled on The Black Hack.
 Put simply it checked all the boxes for our group.

 We have now 5 sessions under the belt running [Barrowmaze Complete](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) with it and we have only minor issues that can easly be fixed with house rules.

+The first session, it tooked maybe 30 minutes to explains the rules and create characters, then started playing..

 All the player stated how much simpler this system was, we no longer have questions about how to resolve actions or anything.
 The mood ligthened up a bit also and everybody is starting to have more fun.

-The first session, it tooked maybe 30 minutes to explains the rules and create characters.
-We welcome back
+Some member of the group that didn't played in a while (_had a new baby_)

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbMTg4NzgzNTI1MiwxMDY1MTA2MTY2LDUxNjk4
-ODcxOSwtMjAyMDM4NTU2LDI2Nzg0NTA0MSwxODYxMTE4MTA1XX
-0=
+JoaXN0b3J5IjpbNDY2MjA1ODk0LDEwNjUxMDYxNjYsNTE2OTg4
+NzE5LC0yMDIwMzg1NTYsMjY3ODQ1MDQxLDE4NjExMTgxMDVdfQ
+==
 -->